legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

         </tbody>
     </table>

-2. P2a: DB-25 connector on the back of the Electronics Box, color-coded <span style="color: saffron">**YELLOW**</span>.
+2. P02a: DB-25 socket connector on the back of the Electronics Box, color-coded <span style="color: saffron">**YELLOW**</span>.
     <img src="./db25.png" width=142 height=50 alt="DB-25 connector drawing"/>

-    - Counterpart (P2b) on the base of the robot
+    - Counterparts P02b is a DB-25 pin connector on the yellow motor cable, P02c is a DB-25 socket connector on the other end of the yellow motor cable, and P02d is a DB-25 pin connector in the robot arm base (near Phi axis), from which the motor connections to the Theta, Alpha, Beta axes are directly wired.
     - "Wrist motors": connecting the planned Alpha, Beta and Theta axis stepper motors to their motor drivers
-    - The motor wires break out from P2b through screw terminals in the base of the robot.

     <table>
         <thead>